pauloabraao/GoBeEco/README.md

 ## Quick start (Windows)

-1. Open a terminal in the project folder: cd "c:\Users\paulo\OneDrive\Área de Trabalho\TecWeb\GoBeEcoApp"
+1. Open a terminal in the project folder

 2. Install dependencies:
    npm install